Trauma can be defined as a response to a distressing or disturbing event or set of events.

 Managers should also make staff aware of services which are available to them such as Keeping Well NWL, Employee Assistance Programmes and Occupational Health.

-• Provide materials relaying information on common stress reactions following a traumatic event to all team members, such as our coping with traumatic experiences webpage or this guidance for staff on coping after a traumatic event from Avon Partnership.
+• Provide information about common stress reactions following a traumatic event to all team members.
+Examples of this include the Keeping Well webpage on coping with traumatic experiences or this guidance for staff on coping after a traumatic event from Avon Partnership.

-• Consider if practical changes can be implemented at work to allow staff members to feel safer or if any learning points from the traumatic incident can be executed.
-A discussion with HR or Occupational Health may be able to help facilitate these changes.
+• Consider if practical changes need to be implemented at work to allow staff to feel safer or if any learning points resulting from the traumatic incident need to be carried out.
+A discussion with staff, HR or Occupational Health may be able to help facilitate these changes.